Industry-Scale Orchestrated Federated Learning for Drug Discovery: Platform Blueprint

-\begin{itemize} \item As only the operational contact of each partner was able to access the IT environment of a given industry partner, remote assistance without access was set up in order to resolve bugs, requiring a high level of availability and competence of the Operational Contacts; \item A fine-grained planning of operations was necessary to take into account working hours and time zones. \item An error by one partner can potentially result in numerous operations for all other partners. \end{itemize}
+This decentralized approach raised a number of challenges and difficulties: (1) as only the operational contact of each partner was able to access the IT environment of a given industry partner, remote assistance without access was set up in order to resolve bugs, (2) a fine-grained planning of operations was necessary to take into account working hours and time zones, and (3) an error by one partner can potentially result in numerous operations for all other partners.